vdesdoigts/toylovers.com/_interviews/photoygraphe.md

 ## What's your motivation?

-As a child, I loved to create histories with my action figures and it is always the case, I just changed the way I give life to them.
+As a child, **I loved to create histories with my action figures and it is always the case**, I just changed the way I give life to them.

 I’m a huge fan of pop culture, toys, movies, photography : **toyphotograpy is just a mix of all my passions.**